Braxai/Course-Notes/ECS 170 Intro to AI/Reading Notes/Solving Problems by Searching.md

 # Prolem Solving Agents
 * Goal : set of world states
   * Goal Formulation : based on current situation and agent's performance
-* Problem Formulation : process of decidin what actions and states to consider given a goal
+* Problem Formulation : process of deciding what actions and states to consider given a goal
-* Unkown Environment : no additional information for agent, must take action at random
+* Unknown Environment : no additional information for agent, must take action at random
 * Assumptions about the Environment
   * Observable : agent knows the current state
   * Discrete : finite actions to choose at any given state